hicksy/martinhicks.dev/src/articles/arc-sandbox-table-streams.md

 #### Arc environment params
 Arc makes it really easy to switch out Dynalite for DynamoDB Local.

-There's a couple of env vars you need to set to get your going.
+There's a couple of env vars you need to set to get you going.

 1. Tell arc that you're using an external db
 2. Change the port used for tables within arc